corro69/MyPy/README.md

 d-pad directional
 A and B buttons fire
 start button: start/pause/play
+select button: quit option when in paused menu

 Special thanks to Kenny for the use of his art/images.